Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Hurricanes vs. Devils Betting Trends

-- Carolina and its opponent have posted more than 5.5 goals in 42 of 89 games this season.
+- New Jersey has played 60 games this season that finished with more than 5.5 goals.

-- In the 23 times this season the Hurricanes have been a moneyline favorite, they have finished 14-9 in those games.
+- In the 23 times this season the Hurricanes have been favored on the moneyline, they have finished 14-9 in those games.

-- The Devils have been made the underdog eight times this season, and upset their opponent four times.

-- New Jersey is 4-4 when oddsmakers have made them underdogs of -105 or longer on the moneyline.
+- New Jersey is 4-4 when it is underdogs of -105 or longer on the moneyline.

 Hurricanes Player Props